-Helping HIV/AIDS and TB sufferers
+Helping people living with HIV/AIDS and TB

 We are assisting malnourished people getting treatment for HIV/AIDS and TB through a programme called Food by Prescription.
 We support those affected by offering nutrition assessment and counselling, as well as ensuring that people receive nutritious meals that increase the chances of medical treatment being effective.
 We are supporting 23,500 clients and their family members.